-Audiences crave a different style of content, and creators are supplying that content with a transparency and originality that is difficult to imitate.
+Audiences crave a different style of content, and content creators are supplying that content with a transparency and originality that is difficult to imitate.
 Nowhere is this more apparent than in the influencer marketing industry.

 “Authentic content is any media – web page, blog, email, text, social post, etc. – that is honest, compelling, and bigger than a mere product or service.
 An authentic piece of content often haunts its audience and draws like-minded people together around a particular cause, lifestyle, or set of values.”– GRIN, How to Create Authentic Content

 The buyer conversion power of influencer marketing is high for brands that understand creator relationships and authentic content.
-For many high-performing campaigns, all it takes is for an enthusiastic creator to publish a lifestyle image featuring one of their favorite products.
+For many high-performing campaigns, all it takes is for an enthusiastic content creator to publish a lifestyle image featuring one of their favorite products.
 Because audiences trust that creator’s endorsement, they flock to the creator’s brand ambassador landing page and complete their purchase.

 Social media channels like Instagram and TikTok are enhancing their social commerce features, such as in-app shopping and shoppable image ads.
 These tools increase the conversion power of influencers and ecommerce brands leveraging social media to attract new customers.

-As more brands have learned how to onboard select creators into full-fledged partnerships, the impact of influencer marketing on prospects across every stage of the marketing funnel are enormous.
+As more brands have learned how to onboard select content creators into full-fledged partnerships, the impact of influencer marketing on prospects across every stage of the marketing funnel are enormous.

 In ecommerce, for example, the more impactful each customer touchpoint, the better the customer experience becomes.
-And the better the customer experience, the deeper that brand’s connection will be to their audience.
-Authentic content from creators can resonate with consumers in a powerful way because it carries more social proof than a branded post or traditional ad.
+And the better the customer experience, the deeper that brand’s connection will be to its audience.
+Authentic content from content creators can resonate with consumers in a powerful way because it carries more social proof than a branded post or traditional ad.

 Artists who achieve celebrity status outside of social media (professional athletes, movie stars, etc.) often choose to become active on social media to connect with their fans and create more IRL content.
 These celebrities may promote their favorite brands, accept endorsement deals, or leverage their social media to promote their own entrepreneurial endeavors.

-Many creators simply love perfecting their craft, expressing themselves uniquely through specific styles of content.
-These creators may partner with brands to compose versatile product images, videos, blogs, etc. that brands can repurpose in a variety of ways.
+Many content creators simply love perfecting their craft, expressing themselves uniquely through specific styles of content.
+These content creators may partner with brands to compose versatile product images, videos, blogs, etc. that brands can repurpose in a variety of ways.

-When a creator embraces their role as an influencer, audience members pay close attention to that influencer’s opinions and guidance when considering their own needs and aspirations.
+When a content creator embraces their role as an influencer, audience members pay close attention to that influencer’s opinions and guidance when considering their own needs and aspirations.